dongcc/apmmq-docker/README.md

 # Installing Monitoring Agent for WebSphere MQ

 Install the Monitoring Agent for WebSphere MQ on your Docker host.
 The default installation directory on Linux systems is /opt/ibm/apm/agent.
-For more information on installing the agent, see the ¡°Installing your agents¡± section in the IBM Performance Management Knowledge Center (http://www-01.ibm.com/support/knowledgecenter/SSHLNR_8.1.1/com.ibm.pm.doc/install/onprem_install_intro.htm).
+For more information on installing the agent, see the "Installing your agents" section in the IBM Performance Management Knowledge Center (http://www-01.ibm.com/support/knowledgecenter/SSHLNR_8.1.1/com.ibm.pm.doc/install/onprem_install_intro.htm).

 Note: if you do not want to use the MQ Agent on Docker host directly, you must set SKIP_PRECHECK to YES before installation.
 For example: